sjmyuan/sjmyuan.github.io/_posts/2021-08-03-scala3-implicit.md

 date: 2021-08-03 22:22 +0800
 ---

-Scala3 did lots of improvement in Implicits, which is the most painful feature in Scala2.
+Scala3 did lots of improvement in Implicit, which is the most painful feature in Scala2.

 A quick summary is